Henry Joy (judge): Career

-He was educated at the University of Dublin, entered Middle Temple in 1783 and was called to the Bar in 1788.
+He was educated at Trinity College Dublin, entered Middle Temple in 1783 and was called to the Bar in 1788.
 He went on the northeast circuit and specialised in equity.
 He was an acknowledged expert in this field of law, but his career progressed slowly, due perhaps due to his lack of interest in politics.
 He took silk in 1808, and became Third Sergeant in 1814, Second Sergeant in 1816 and First Sergeant in 1817.

 According to Elrington Ball, his promotion from Attorney-General to Chief Baron was a purely political decision.
 Although Joy was well qualified for the position on grounds of legal ability, the appointment was intended to please Daniel O'Connell.
 O'Connell, however, had quarrelled with Joy, as he had with most of the Irish judiciary, accusing him of deep hostility towards Roman Catholics.
 So far from being pleased with Joy's elevation, O'Connell unsuccessfully sought his removal from the Bench.

 Joy died in 1838 at his residence Woodtown Park, Rathfarnham, County Dublin, and was buried in Monkstown.
 He never married, sharing Woodtown with his sisters Harriet and Grace.